input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/modules/crypto.md

 ## Merkle Tree

-It is possible to build Merkle tree proofs of inclusion and verify them by using `MerkleTree`:
+It is possible to build and verify Merkle tree proofs of inclusion by using `MerkleTree`:
 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.crypto.MerkleTree